ibm-cloud-docs/log-analysis/config_agent.md

     **Note:** If you use *kubectl edit*, changes are applied automatically when you save your modifications.

-## Configuring a LogDNA agent on Linux Ubuntu/Debian
+## Configuring a LogDNA agent on Linux Ubuntu or Debian
 {: #config_agent_linux}

 To configure your Ubuntu server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent`.
 The LogDNA agent reads log files from */var/log*, and forwards the log data to your LogDNA instance.